simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ### How to keep a good reputation

 Another thing with marketing emails is the unsubscribe header.
-Make sure you have the header setup as it improves your email reputation.
+Make sure you have the header set up as it improves your email reputation.
 The headers could look like this:

 ```
 List-Unsubscribe: <https://example.com/unsub/?uuid=14b2-b2a1>, <mailto:unsubscribe@example.com>